10 Household Items You Should Repurpose in the Garden

 - How to: Cut or tear into slender lengths.
 Use a figure-eight knot (one loop around support, one around stem or branch).

 - Tip: To hide it from view, tie out of sight, behind foliage.

-- Other uses: Line bottoms of pots so water can get out but dirt can’t.
+- Other uses: Line bottoms of pots with hoisery so water can get out but dirt can’t.
 This will also keep small bugs from getting in.
-In addition, try slipping it over ripening fruit to protect from nibbling pests or use as a sling to support heavy fruits, such as melons.
+In addition, try slipping hoisery over ripening fruit to protect from nibbling pests or use as a sling to support heavy fruits, such as melons.